 Jaime Davis: Yeah, that’s great.
 Have you acquired any strange pandemic habits?

 Caroline Landen: I kind of reconnected with a strange habit from graduate school.
 When I was stressed and overwhelmed at the end of the day, I would listen to this playlist that I kind of compiled, and I’ve compiled this really strange pandemic playlist, and listening to it, no matter what’s going on, listening to it, everything feels okay.
 And it is.
-It’s different than my grad school one, Jamie, it’s strange.
+It’s different than my grad school one, Jaime, it’s strange.
 It’s got Fleetwood Mac, Drowning Pool, Hamilton, Dolly Parton, and almost this synchronicity that whatever song plays, I kind of feel like that’s a song that I need to do.

 Jaime Davis: I was going to say music for every mood.
 I like it.